mathildouk/Genie-Logiciel/README.md

 #### The comparison of different algorithms

 These pages contain a table with the performance of the different algorithms.
-So, you can compare algorithms about four criterions: accuracy, f, recall and macro f.
+So, you can compare algorithms about criterions you choose before.

 ![Comparison algorithms](Screencast/results.png)